dfandrich/fileviewinfo/README.md

 If a needed external program is missing, the test will fail.
 Some test runs show "Not a known file type" or "No comment found" which is normal, since not all file types are supported by all programs being tested.
-The test suite is sensitive to the locale and will not pass in some non-English locales due to some language-specific output, hence the LC_ALL setting above.
+The test suite is sensitive to the locale and will fail in some non-English locales due to some language-specific output, hence the LC_ALL setting above.
 The programs themselves should run fine in any locale, however.

 ## Development